 Nearly half of the workforce is expected to work remotely at least some of the time after COVID-19, according to Gartner—and companies have come to realize that the old way of doing things isn’t sufficient.

 Traditional finance practices—such as sharing physical corporate cards and submitting paper receipts—are no longer feasible.
-Finance teams that previously relied on in-person interactions are turning to digital and cloud-based solutions to enable their distributed teams.
+Finance teams that previously relied on in-person interactions are turning to cloud spend management platforms to enable their distributed teams.

 Furthermore, the business landscape is changing more rapidly than at any other time in history.
 A Gartner survey found that “pace of change” is considered the top emerging risk to businesses across industries and geographies.
 The future of business demands more frequent and timely information.

 As the dust settles on the pandemic and businesses prepare for recovery and growth, finance teams will need to operate with increased agility.
-To do so, they must move their spend management systems into the cloud.
+To do so, they must embrace cloud spend management platforms.

-When work is no longer a place, finance can’t be location-based
+When work is no longer a place, finance needs cloud-based platforms

 Legacy purchasing processes were developed with the idea that most employees would be in the same physical location.
 This was a shaky assumption in a pre-covid world; post-covid, it’s nearly impossible.